 5.19.
 Fuel production operations may be intermittent.
 To ensure adequate control during and between fuel production campaigns, the parameters that should be monitored include the mass of fissile material in each container, including the identification of the container (e.g. for manipulated powders or pellets) and/or the identification of fuel rods and fuel rod assemblies.
-These identifications should ensure that the movement and storage of these items is traceable, prevent unnoticed carry-over between batches and that the containers and workstations remain subcritical.
+These identifications should ensure that the movement and storage of these items is traceable, that unnoticed carryover between batches is prevented, and that the containers and workstations remain subcritical.